-Since I’ll be 34 this summer, I feel like I can say with certainty that I didn’t know a thing in my 20s (other than how to wear socks and sandals and identify the native plants of Southern BC.
+Now that I am just past my mid-30s, I feel like I can say with certainty that I didn’t know a thing in my 20s (other than how to wear socks and sandals and identify the native plants of Southern BC.
 What a catch!).
 The 30s have given me a crash course in life, most of all in friendship.

 There have been some people in my young adult life who were there to teach me about being a friend.
 It wasn’t until I became a mom that I realized I needed to be open to learning how to be a friend.
 Because when I became a mom I was never in more need of friendship.

 Motherhood is daunting, isolating, and confusing.
-You can read all the books, join all the facebook groups and fill up your phone with 37 pictures of the same baby doing the exact same thing (though each one is different to your eye)…but you will be lonely without real life friends.
+You can read all the books, join all the facebook groups and fill up your phone with 37 pictures of the same baby doing the exact same thing (though each one is different to your eye)…but you will be lonely without real-life friends.

-You need real life women who show up and put your baby in a stroller when you are making excuses not to leave your house.
+You need real-life women who show up and put your baby in a stroller when you are making excuses not to leave your house.
 Ladies who will come paint your nails when you can’t reach your huge pregnant feet.
 You need women who have messy floors and crying kids and husbands who work too late.
 You thrive from women who drop off donuts, because donuts, and talk to you in hashtags and emojis.
 You need people in your season who will lean into you and you will become like trees wrapping limbs, working together to create a sanctuary and weathering the storms.

 I have some women in my life who remind me why we are on this planet: to be loving to each other.
 These women hold my secrets with mercy and safety.
 These ladies care for my well-being.
 They text me at 10pm each night to ask how my night went even though I saw them this morning and texted them at naptime.
 These friends care for my children in ways I can’t and teach them things I don’t know enough of (sports for one!).
 They give me a place to be myself.
 They laugh at my quirks and encourage my strengths.
 They are always a text message away and will gladly come over and eat whatever is in my pantry with me.
 They are my community, my sanctuary, my support.

 The point at which you have acquaintances all your life or friendships is up to you and the amount of work and vulnerability you are willing to put into it.
 Because I had been a stellar acquaintance with many women but I had to learn how to work at being a real friend.
-I have had many good teachers over these past five years.
+I have had many good teachers over these past years.

 And here is something I recently learned about friendships.
 You have to have a love affair with your friends.
 It is like a marriage.
 You will fall in and out of love from time to time but you stay devoted to them.
 You will have periods where you don’t talk much, or talk enough.
 You will lose yourself, you will lose touch.
-But true friends don’t drift away during those lulls.
+But true friends don’t permanently drift away during those lulls.
 In true friendships you let resentments melt, and find ways to show kindness, you help each other find your path again.
 Most importantly, you make a time and space to hang out with them for the purpose of simply hanging out with them.

-Recently Conor and I had a little cabin time with our best friends.
+Recently, Conor and I had a little cabin time with our best friends.
 The kids were in bed and it was just us four around a campfire with some beergaritas.
 The last time we had enjoyed each other’s company without children underfoot had been years!
 (It was actually during a power outage where they stayed the night because our woodstove was still going).
 We played games by the porchlight, had some slow talks around a fire, and just sat there.